 Music theory majors often enter Stetson pursuing a different music-emphasis major, only to find they have an affinity for studying the intricacies and structure of many different types of music.

 From the masterful counterpoint of J.S.
-Bach to the contemporary writings of Sydney Hodkinson, all music majors in theory receive thorough training in theories of tonal and contemporary music, counterpoint, orchestration, composition and pedagogy.
+Bach to the contemporary writings of Sydney Hodkinson, you will be exposed to and receive thorough training in theories of tonal and contemporary music, counterpoint, orchestration, composition and pedagogy.

 Music theory, aural training and functional keyboard placement tests are given at the beginning of the fall semester to students with prior experience in those areas.
-For information on the requirements and materials included on these tests, see the audition requirements page and/or the placement exam preparation guide.
+For information on the requirements and materials included on these tests, see the audition page and/or the placement exam preparation guide.

 Students who major in music theory have continued their studies at outstanding graduate schools in multiple areas, including composition, music therapy and music theory.
 Recent graduates accepted graduate scholarship offers from the Eastman School of Music, Indiana University, Penn State, the University of North Carolina at Greensboro, Florida State University and Radford University.
 A number of those students have completed or are currently completing doctoral studies in music theory.

 Completing a degree, in theory, does not limit the graduate study to that field; you may choose to continue on to be a music therapist, composer, musicologist, music educator or a collegiate theorist.